openstack-archive/wsme/doc/protocols.rst

 In addition to this trivial function mapping, a `method` option can be given to the `expose` decorator.
-In such a case, the function name can be omitted by the caller, and the dispatch will look at the http method used in the request to select the correct function.
+In such a case, the function name can be omitted by the caller, and the dispatch will look at the HTTP method used in the request to select the correct function.

-The function parameters can be transmitted in two ways (is using the http method to select the function, one way or the other may be usable) :
+The function parameters can be transmitted in two ways (if using the HTTP method to select the function, one way or the other may be usable) :

 #.
 As a GET query string or POST form parameters.